circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Can I use the `latest` tag when specifying image versions?

 You _can_, but please don’t.
-Instead, see how we recommend [specifying image versions](#what-is-the-recommended-way-to-specify-image-versions).
+The `latest` tag is a mutable tag and doesn’t always refer to a consistent image SHA.
+CircleCI runs on a fleet of machines, so the mutable tag could be cached improperly.
+In that case, re-running a build wouldn’t be deterministic.

+The `latest` tag is the most infamous example, but other mutable tags like `master`, have the same problem.
+You can read more about the issue [here](http://container-solutions.com/docker-latest-confusion/).

+Instead, we recommend choosing a specific tag.
+This guarantees that you are using the same version of the container image.
+You can read more about specifying image versions [here](#what-is-the-recommended-way-to-specify-image-versions).

 ## Why do I see `fork/exec /bin/bash: no such file or directory` when I try to run a `type: shell` command before `checkout`?